bruce-hill/vim-sss/README.md

-This is a vim plugin for the Blang programming language.
+This is a vim plugin for the [SSS programming language](https://github.com/bruce-hil/sss).